 The innovative kosher spot will have the words “Boca” and “Kosher” in its name: “Bocasher.”
 In Spanish the sound also mixes the two words because Kosher is pronounced “Casher” with an “a.”

 The stand will serve hamburgers, hot dogs and “choripan,” an iconic local sandwich made up of a grilled sausage called chorizo and the bread, which in Spanish is pan, at the same price of the non-kosher food at the stadium.

 More In Restaurants

-- Get the latest news and updates for Baltimore-area restaurants. read more
+- Get the latest Baltimore-area restaurant and dining news. read more

 - As 2019 rapidly approaches and we prepare to make our annual New Year’s resolutions, many people (including me) vow to eat a healthier diet and exercise more often.
 But with … read more